sc0ttj/component/README.md

 // simply define a "store name" (where to save your data) before you render Counter.store = 'Counter';

-// now we can render it into the page - this will load in the persistent state
+// now we can render it into the page - it'll load in the last state
-// from its store as the initial state for the component Counter.render('.container')
+// from its localStorage "store" as the initial state Counter.render('.container')
 ```